-Our Connected Educator Series brings the ideas and practices of exceptional technology using Michigan educators right to teachers and administrators in an easy to access, easy to use, cost effective manner.
-Access these videos directly from your desktop and play them at your convenience.
-Find the titles below and at REMC MI Streamnet and at MACUL MI Learning.
+The Connected Educator Series brings the ideas and practices of exceptional technology using videos streamed directly to the desktops of teachers and administrators to play at their convenience.
+Videos are easy to access, easy to use and cost effective.
+Find the titles below and at REMC MI Streamnet.
 For more information contact: email@example.com.

-1. Knocking Down Walls: Connecting Students with Blogging - Nick Provenzano who teaches English at Grosse Pointe South High School explains how he and his students use blogs to make connections and build communities far beyond the walls of their classroom.
-10:38 mins.
+1. Knocking Down Walls: Connecting Students with Blogging - Nick Provenzano English teacher at Grosse Pointe South High School explains how he and his students use blogs to make connections and build communities far beyond the walls of their classroom.
+10:38 minutes.

-2. Wikis in the Classroom - Amber Kowatch from Ludington's Franklin Elementary shares how her 2nd grade students use wikis to help them connect and reflect as they write.
-Amber gives some fantastic ideas about different ways wikis can be used at any grade level.
-12:36 mins.3.
+2. Wikis in the Classroom - Amber Kowatch from Ludington's Franklin Elementary shares how her 2nd grade students use wikis to help connect and reflect as they write.
+Amber gives fantastic ideas about different ways wikis can be used at any grade level.
+12:36 minutes.3.
 Skyping.
-Connecting. - Kim Powell from Douglas Road Elementary in Lambertville uses Skype to connect her students to classrooms around the country, have conversations with authors of books they are reading, and learn from experts without even having to leave the classroom.
-11:04 mins.
+Connecting. - Kim Powell from Douglas Road Elementary in Lambertville uses Skype to connect her students to classrooms around the country, have conversations with authors of books they are reading and learn from experts without even having to leave the classroom.
+11:04 minutes.

 4. Using iPads for Writing - When used the right way, iPads are an amazing tool for helping young learners.
 See how Ashley McDonald from Ludington's Lakeview Elementary uses iPads with her students to help them improve their writing.
 10 mins.

 5. Google Apps in Education - Google provides far more free resources for classrooms than just web searches.
-John Sowash, a Google Certified Teacher and Trainer, from Southfield Christian Schools shares 10 ways to use Google apps in your classroom.
-15 mins.6.
+John Sowash, a Google certified teacher and trainer, from Southfield Christian Schools shares 10 ways to use Google apps in your classroom.
+15 minutes.6.
 Clearing the Path with UDL - Universal Design for Learning (UDL) provides a lens that educators can use to make content accessible for all students.
-See how Kit Hard from the St. Clair County RESA uses technology to "clear the path" for all learners.
-19 mins.
+See how Kit Hard from St. Clair County RESA uses technology to "clear the path" for all learners.
+19 minutes.

 11. Student News Teams: Letting Students Tell the Stories - Who tells the stories about all the great things happening in your school?
-See how Michigan teachers Brad Wilson, Greg Vieau (Michigan Center High School, REMC 15), and Mary Phillips (Dudley STEM School, REMC 12E) organize student news teams in their schools to let students connect with their classmates and communities through news stories.
-15 mins.
+See how Michigan teachers Brad Wilson, Greg Vieau of Michigan Center High School, REMC 15 and Mary Phillips of Dudley STEM School, REMC 12E organize student news teams in their schools to let students connect with their classmates and communities through news stories.
+15 minutes.

 12. Digital Storytelling: Explain It In Your Own "Words" - Having students explain something in their "own words" has moved beyond just paper and pencil.
-See how Karen Bosch, an art teacher and Apple Distinguished Educator, at Southfield Christian Schools allows her students to demonstrate what they understand using a wide variety of digital media sources.
-In this REMC Connected Educator Series showcase, Karen introduces several Digital Storytelling tools she uses in her classroom and shares other options students can use to tell stories using more than just words on a paper.
-15 mins.
+See how Karen Bosch, an art teacher and Apple Distinguished Educator at Southfield Christian Schools allows her students to demonstrate what they understand using a wide variety of digital media sources.
+In this REMC Connected Educator Series showcase, Karen introduces several digital storytelling tools she uses in her classroom.
+15 minutes.